mosop/crystal-bins/README.md

 #### build symlink

-Installs the executables and creates the symlinks to the crystal and shards executables under /usr/local/bin.
+Installs Crystal and Shard and creates the symlinks to the executables under /usr/local/bin.

 ```
 $ bin/build symlink